-At Google I/O 2018 in May, Google introduced the Android Beta program with Android P Developer Preview 2.
-Developers, manufacturers and enthusiasts have been actively testing the software ever since to eliminate bugs and issues.
-This week, Google released a platform upgrade of the next mobile OS overhaul in Android P Developer Preview 3 and the first update to the beta.
+Last month Google introduced the first Android Beta update with Android P Developer Preview 3.
+Developers, manufacturers and enthusiasts with compatible devices have been testing the software with hope that bugs and issues get patched.
+Earlier this week, Google released its next platform upgrade of the mobile OS overhaul with Android P Developer Preview 4 and the second update to the beta program.
 Here’s everything to know and all the information you need to get started.